WELCOME TO INTERNATIONAL WEALTH TAX ADVISORS

 Led by International Tax Consultant Jack Brister, the IWTA team excel at solving cross border tax issues and protecting offshore investment portfolios through tax efficient strategies for international high net worth individuals, international families, international investors and non-U.S. business entities desiring to invest in the U.S. marketplace.

-Founded in 2015 and located on Madison Avenue in the heart of New York City, International Wealth Tax Advisors provides highly personalized, secure and private global tax and accounting and consulting to clients worldwide, including: Singapore, China, Mexico, Ecuador, Peru, Brazil, Argentina, Saudi Arabia, Pakistan, Afghanistan, South Africa, United Kingdom, France, Spain, Switzerland, Australia and New Zealand.
+Founded in 2015 and located on Avenue of the Americas, in the heart of New York City, International Wealth Tax Advisors provides highly personalized, secure and private global tax and accounting and consulting to clients worldwide, including: Singapore, China, Mexico, Ecuador, Peru, Brazil, Argentina, Saudi Arabia, Pakistan, Afghanistan, South Africa, United Kingdom, France, Spain, Switzerland, Australia and New Zealand.

 IWTA also serves a diverse group of U.S.citizens and U.S.-based clients with foreign assets and interests across major cities such as New York, San Francisco, San Diego, Dallas, Baltimore, Boston, Seattle, and Miami.